-Tessa is a filmmaker and drama director from New Zealand.
-Tessa attended the New York Film Academy in 1994 making her first short film Barbara Ann and Travis.
+After leaving school at 16, Tessa applied for a job advertised in a job centre for a set runner in a production company.
+Two years later she attended the New York Film Academy making her first short film Barbara Ann and Travis.
 On her return to New Zealand she set up her own production company at aged 22, where she wrote and directed another two short films, The Collector and Group Therapy.
 Both films screened in competition internationally including Clermont Ferrand and the British Short Film Festival.

 Tessa was the youngest director to helm the iconic New Zealand serial drama Shortland Street, Directing over 30 episodes of the multi camera serial drama.

-Spinosaurus has won BEST DRAMA at The Smalls International Film Festival, BEST DRAMA at Canada Shorts, BEST DRAMA and BEST PERFORMANCE at The Brooklyn Women's Film Festival in New York, BEST BRITISH DRAMA at Discover Film Awards in London and overall winner of BEST FILM at Blue Cat Short Film Festival in Los Angeles.
+Spinosaurus awards include BEST DRAMA at The Smalls International Film Festival, BEST DRAMA at Canada Shorts, BEST DRAMA and BEST PERFORMANCE at The Brooklyn Women's Film Festival in New York, BEST BRITISH DRAMA at Discover Film Awards in London and overall winner of BEST FILM at Blue Cat Short Film Festival in Los Angeles.